atlassian/gostatsd/README.md

 In `standalone` mode, raw metrics are processed and aggregated as normal, and aggregated data is submitted to configured backends (see below)

+This configuration mode allows the following configuration options:
+- `expiry-interval`: interval before metrics are expired, see `Metric expiry and persistence` section.
+Defaults to `5m`.
+0 to disable, -1 for immediate.
+- `expiry-interval-counter`: interval before counters are expired, defaults to the value of `expiry-interval`.
+- `expiry-interval-gauge`: interval before gauges are expired, defaults to the value of `expiry-interval`.
+- `expiry-interval-set`: interval before sets are expired, defaults to the value of `expiry-interval`.
+- `expiry-interval-timer`: interval before timers are expired, defaults to the value of `expiry-interval`.
+- `flush-aligned`: whether or not the flush should be aligned.
+Setting this will flush at an exact time interval.
+With a 10 second flush-interval, if the service happens to be started at 12:47:13, then flushing will occur at 12:47:20, 12:47:30, etc, rather than 12:47:23, 12:47:33, etc.  This removes query time ambiguity in a multi-server environment.
+  Defaults to `false`.
+- `flush-interval`: duration for how long to batch metrics before flushing.
+Should be an order of magnitude less than the upstream flush interval.
+Defaults to `1s`.
+- `flush-offset`: offset for flush interval when flush alignment is enabled.
+For example, with an offset of 7s and an interval of 10s, it will flush at 12:47:10+7 = 12:47:17, etc.
+- `ignore-host`: indicates whether or not an explicit `host` field will be added to all incoming metrics and events.
+  Defaults to `false`
+- `max-readers`: the number of UDP receivers to run.
+Defaults to 8 or the number of logical cores, whichever is less.
+- `max-parsers`: the number of workers available to parse metrics.
+Defaults to the number of logical cores.
+- `max-workers`: the number of aggregators to process metrics.
+Defaults to the number of logical cores.
+- `max-queue-size`: the size of the buffers between parsers and workers.
+Defaults to `10000`, monitored via `channel.*` metric, with `dispatch_aggregator_batch` and `dispatch_aggregator_map` channels.
+- `max-concurrent-events`: the maximum number of concurrent events to be dispatching.
+Defaults to `1024`, monitored via `channel.*` metric, with `backend_events_sem` channel.
+- `estimated-tags`: provides a hint to the system as to how many tags are expected to be seen on any particular metric, so that memory can be pre-allocated and reducing churn.
+Defaults to `4`.
+Note: this is only a hint, and it is safe to send more.
+- `log-raw-metric`: logs raw metrics received from the network.
+Defaults to `false`.
+- `metrics-addr`: the address to listen to metrics on.
+Defaults to `:8125`.
+- `namespace`: a namespace to prefix all metrics with.
+Defaults to ''.
+- `statser-type`: configures where internal metrics are sent to.
+May be `internal` which sends them to the internal processing pipeline, `logging` which logs them, `null` which drops them.
+Defaults to `internal`, or `null` if the NewRelic backend is enabled.
+- `percent-threshold`: configures the "percentiles" sent on timers.
+Space separated string.
+Defaults to `90`.
+- `heartbeat-enabled`: emits a metric named `heartbeat` every flush interval, tagged by `version` and `commit`.
+  Defaults to `false`.
+- `receive-batch-size`: the number of datagrams to attempt to read.
+It is more CPU efficient to read multiple, however it takes extra memory.
+See [Memory allocation for read buffers] section below for details.
+Defaults to 50.
+- `conn-per-reader`: attempts to create a connection for every UDP receiver.
+Not supported by all OS versions.
+  Defaults to `false`.
+- `bad-lines-per-minute`: the number of metrics which fail to parse to log per minute.
+This is used to prevent a bad client spamming malformed statsd data, while still logging some information to enable troubleshooting.
+Defaults to `0`.
+- `hostname`: sets the hostname on internal metrics
+- `timer-histogram-limit`: specifies the maximum number of buckets on histograms.
+See [Timer histograms] below.

 In `forwarder` mode, raw metrics are collected from a frontend, and instead of being aggregated they are sent via http to another gostatsd server after passing through the processing pipeline (cloud provider, static tags, filtering, etc).

 A `forwarder` server is intended to run on-host and collect metrics, forwarding them on to a central aggregation service.
 At present the central aggregation service can only scale vertically, but horizontal scaling through clustering is planned.

+Aligned flushing is deliberately not supported in `forwarder` mode, as it would impact the central aggregation server due to all for forwarder nodes transmitting at once, and the expectation that many forwarding flushes will occur per central flush anyway.

 Configuring `forwarder` mode requires a configuration file, with a section named `http-transport`.
 The raw version spoken is not configurable per server (see [HTTP.md](HTTP.md) for version guarantees).
 The configuration section allows the